 Minced garlic to taste (I usually squeeze 2 cloves through a garlic press) or 1/2 tsp. garlic powder

 2 stalks celery, chopped

 Fresh thyme and oregano leaves, to taste, or a little bit of the dried herbs

 Turn the heat down some so the soup is simmering nicely but not boiling, cover pot with lid (the whole way), and cook for 50 minutes.
-Ladle into soup bowls and top off with grated cheese (Monterey Jack, Swiss, and parmesan are all good candidates), let your guests salt & pepper their soup to taste, and serve with a side of garlic bread.
+Ladle into soup bowls and top off with grated cheese (parmesan is my favorite), let your guests salt & pepper their soup to taste, and serve with a side of crusty bread.